Civil and Environmental Engineering

 Comments

-Copyright © 2013 Mohammed Shaalan Al Badran
+Copyright © 2013, Mohammed Shaalan Al Badran.
+Used by permission

 Abstract

 The natural aging, environmental impact, and appropriate design are certainly playing a serious role in safety of the bridges function.
 The functional safety of bridge constitutes a prime element of the transportation system serving commuters, passengers and freight.
 According to Federal Highway Administration, the steel bridges share represents a large amount of the United States’ bridges.
-In last century, the collapse of both the Silver Bridge at Point Pleasant, WV over Ohio River on December 15, 1967 and over the Mianus River Bridge in Connecticut on June 28, 1983 showed that steel corrosion has been the leading reason in these disasters.
+In last century, the collapse of both the Silver Bridge at Point Pleasant, West Virginia over the Ohio River on December 15, 1967 and over the Mianus River Bridge in Connecticut on June 28, 1983 showed that steel corrosion has been the leading reason in these disasters.
 The corrosion occurred when water attacked the steel surface especially in inadequately protected structure from environmental influence or shortcoming in bridge structure.
 Corrosion form a uniform thickness loss or concentrated pitting depend on size of the affected area, and the location of bridge as which type of the environmental action takes place, and improper design of bridge.
 To develop a significant deterioration that will be enough to produce a material loss of steel component, which may take several years to happen.

 Bridges are designed according to AASHTO-LRFD design code, which stands for the American Association of State Highway and Transportation Officials.
 To evaluate the effect of corrosion action, a corroded composite steel girder in simple span bridge located in the State of Nebraska was considered for this study.
 The research focused on ultimate limit state (moment and shear) and serviceability limit state (deflection of beam).